SharePoint Online: Move a File between Document Libraries using PowerShell

 Move-PnPFile -SiteRelativeUrl $SourceURL -TargetUrl $TargetURL -Force

-Similarly, you can move a file to another library or move a file between site collections as well.
-Please note, If the file name specified in the Target URL already exists, it won’t perform the move.
+Similarly, you can move a file to another library or between site collections.
+Please note that if the file name specified in the Target URL already exists, it won’t perform the move.
 Use -OverwriteIfAlreadyExists to overwrite!
 The “AllowSchemaMismatch” switch ensures the target library can have a different set of metadata columns.

 #Config Variables